 The MeToo movement that began in the year 2017 has been making waves around the globe.
 Post entering the territories of India, it has made its presence felt on the subject of sexual harassment at workplace, abuse of power, and violence across industries.
-There have been accounts and narratives of erstwhile celebrities, purported victims such as female actors, directors, writers, corporate members, bloggers or social … Continue reading MeToo Movement In India
+But what is this MeToo movement? #MeToo is a social movement empowering woman to come forward with the plight originating from violence … Continue reading What is MeToo Movement In India?

 The sirens screamed and so did the night.
 Vehicles torched, burned and dusted.
 Thousands marched on to the street to commemorate the 200 year old tinge of a historical affair on the eve of a new year.
 Yes, that was a sight of the Koregaon- Bhima (Maharashtra) violence between the pride of the Marathas “Ek Maratha, lakh Maratha” and the Dalit uprising that has been … Continue reading What led to Koregaon violence?